 For more than 70 years, all of our country’s presidents, including President Barack Obama, have designated March as Red Cross Month to recognize how the American Red Cross helps people across the country and around the world.

 The Red Cross responds to nearly 70,000 disasters of all sizes big and small in this country every year.
 It provides 24-hour support to members of the military, veterans and their families – in war zones, military hospitals and on military installations around the world; collects and distributes about 40 percent of the nation’s blood supply and trains millions of people in first aid, water safety and other lifesaving skills.

-Across Oklahoma and Texas Red Cross chapters responded to 2,488 local emergencies, assisted 3,084 military families and trained 63,100 people in lifesaving skills.
-And, people from this area donated 108,345 units of blood.
+Here in the St. Louis area, the Red Cross Greater St. Louis Region responded to 1,155 local emergencies, assisted 1,601 military families and trained 42,099 people in lifesaving skills.
+And, people from the Missouri-Illinois Blood Services Region donated nearly 230,000 units of blood and platelets.

 The Red Cross is not a government agency and relies on donations of time, money and blood to do its work.
 An average of 91 cents of every dollar given to the Red Cross is invested in helping people in need.

 About the American Red Cross:

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 For more information, please visit redcross.org or visit us on Twitter at @RedCross.